HuiyingZz/NDDPlus/NDD+.md

 - Potions

-Leave potions to DPS (or Tank if you are good enough to take care of DPS) for tanking f3 boss skill (or f2 if something goes incrediblely wrong) while DPSing.
+Leave potions to DPS (or Tank, either if you are good enough to take care of DPS, or pass them to DPS at boss) for tanking boss skill while DPSing.

 # Misc Tips

+- Don't use golem (or called 'Metalmancy') at boss.
+Don't use golem (or called 'Metalmancy') at boss.
+Don't use golem (or called 'Metalmancy') at boss.

 - Don't be too harry opening new room.
 Treasure chest has to be claimed manually to get the treasure score added into your run.